 A typical workday may vary based on the project and job site.
 If you primarily offer repair services, you may work early, late or be on call throughout the day.
 If you work in construction/home building or management, you may have more of a set schedule for regular business hours.

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs might take longer than others, so the number of calls each day can fluctuate.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Some jobs may need more time and resources than others, so the number of calls each day can fluctuate.

-Aside from launching your own business, there are other paths for career advancement.
+Along with starting your own business, there are several other ways to advance your career.
 These include:

 - HVAC manager, $72,515 average salary